BSCDeveloper/FilesManager/README.md

 "folder_default" => "files",
 "disk_default" => "public",
 ```
-If you want change a folder o a disk for a specific model you can do it overwriting the method **fileCustomVariables** into the model.
+If you want change a folder or a disk for a specific model you can do it overwriting the method **fileCustomVariables** into the model.

 ```
 class User extends Authenticatable {